 Our Partners in Albania

-The Ministry of Justice, in accordance with the constitution and the laws, exercises functions and is responsible for drafting and pursuing policies, drafting laws and sub-legal acts, and exercising the necessary services related to the judicial system, the system of execution of criminal or civil sentences, the system of free legal-professional services, international cooperation in the civil and criminal field, and other areas of justice that fall under its competence according to law.
-Furthermore, is responsible for the coordination, harmonization, and the reform of the Albanian legislation in its entirety.
+The Ministry of Justice exercises its functions in accordance with the constitution and the laws and is responsible for drafting and pursuing policies, drafting laws and sub-legal acts, and exercising the necessary services related to the judicial system, the system of execution of criminal or civil sentences, the system of free legal-professional services, international cooperation in the civil and criminal field, and other areas of justice that fall under its competence according to the law.
+Furthermore, it is responsible for the coordination, harmonization, and the reform of the Albanian legislation in its entirety.

-The National Chamber of Mediators (NCM) is a public legal entity that exercises its activity independent of the state, based on Law no. 10385 "On Mediation in Dispute Resolution", dated February 24, 2011, as amended, as well as other legal and sub-legal acts in force.
+The National Chamber of Mediators (NCM) is a public legal entity that exercises its activities independently of the state, based on Law no. 10385 "On Mediation in Dispute Resolution", dated February 24, 2011, as amended, as well as other legal and sub-legal acts in force.

 As a non-profit organization, AFCR supports “the democratization of Albanian society through resolving and reconciling the conflicts and disputes that may arise between individuals or social groups.”

 Norway's diplomatic relations with Albania are handled by the Norwegian Embassy in Prishtina.

 Freedom, justice, and solidarity are the guiding principles of the work of the Konrad-Adenauer-Stiftung (KAS).
 KAS is a political foundation with close ties to the political party Christian Democratic Union of Germany (CDU).
 As co-founder of the CDU and the first German Chancellor, Konrad Adenauer (1876–1967) combined Christian social, conservative, and liberal traditions.
 His name stands for the democratic reconstruction of Germany, the anchoring of foreign policy in a transatlantic community of values, the vision of European unification, and the orientation towards the social market economy.
 His intellectual heritage continues to be both our task and our obligation.